eladsez/Unix-Shell/README.md

 ```
 Which will result with:
 ```
-cmd_helper.c history.c LICENSE main.o   myshell README.md  shell_lib.a  util.c
-cmd_helper.o history.o main.c   Makefile myshell_history shell.h  task1.pdf  util.o
+ cmake-build-debug   myshell	       pipe.webm	       src LICENSE	     myshell_history   README.md	       task1.pdf
-hello
+ Makefile	     obj	      'running example.webm' hello
 ```
-We've also implemented nvaigation through the command history using the UP/DOWN arrow keys, this feature work as in bash - meaning you just need to go up and down between the commands and press `Enter` to execute.
+We've also implemented navigation through the command history using the UP/DOWN arrow keys, this feature work as in bash - meaning you just need to go up and down between the commands and press `Enter` to execute. (not press enter to retrieve the command from history to the shell)

 # Running Example